brevzin/cpp_proposals/1170_overload_sets/overload-sets.md

 The function parameter `f` will have the same underlying type as `square`.
 There is no synthesis of a new lambda in this scenario, we are just copying the lambda.

 An `overload_set` can be deduced from an object if that object is callable.
-It must be either a pointer or reference to function or member function, or have class type with at least one declared `operator()` or one declared conversion function which can create a surrogate call function as per [\[over.call.object\]](http://eel.is/c++draft/over.call.object).
+It must be either a pointer or reference to function or member function, or have class type with at least one declared `operator()` or one declared conversion function which can create a surrogate call function as per [\[over.call.object\]][over.call.object].
 For any other type, `overload_set` cannot be deduced:

     :::cpp
     deduce(42);      // error